ringcentral/engage-digital-api-docs/docs/interactions/web-messaging/chat-targeting.md

 You can have a trigger with no condition.
 This means that it will always try to execute.
 This is useful for the click to chat use case, for placing a button somewhere in the website.

-Note that for when the trigger is marked as “**Execute only if agents are available**”, theconditions configured in the trigger are only the first step of the decision process to execute the actions or not; the second step being evaluation by the server and depends on the presence and occupancy of the agents.
+Note that for when the trigger is marked as “**Execute only if agents are available**”, the conditions configured in the trigger are only the first step of the decision process to execute the actions or not; the second step being evaluation by the server and depends on the presence and occupancy of the agents.
 Meaning that even if the trigger has no condition, the actions won’t be executed if no agents are present, for example.

 ### Queuing

 The `Queuing factor` field, empty by default, controls the extra slots that are allowed in the waiting queue for this trigger.
-When empty, it uses the value configured in the Engage Messaging source.
+When empty, it uses the value configured in the RingCX Messaging source.

 ## Conditions